 If you’re planning on renting a vehicle, the first thing you should do is call your current car insurance company and ask if your coverage extends to a rental car.
 While it’s not set in stone, many car insurance companies will extend your coverage to a rental vehicle if you carry comprehensive and collision coverage.
 This isn’t a hard and fast rule, so you should check with your current company before making any assumptions.
 You’ll also want to check the fine print of your coverage to determine the insurance you need for a rental car.

-While we can’t definitively give you answers to these questions, as it will depend on your auto insurance policy, a representative of your company will be able to provide you with the answers you need.
+While we can’t provide definitive answers to these questions, a representative of your company will be able to provide the answers you need.

-If your car insurance doesn’t provide coverage or you simply don’t want to speak with your company (we don't blame you), there's a chance you may have rental car insurance through your credit card.
+If your car insurance policy doesn’t provide coverage or you simply don’t want to speak with your company, there's a chance you may have rental car insurance through your credit card.
 Many credit cards include rental car insurance as a perk.
 Just like using your personal policy, this comes with some caveats: